islamelhady/KlivvrAssignment/README.md

 ## Additional Notes
 - **Screen Rotation**: The app supports screen rotation, maintaining the state and current filter.
-- **Code Comments**: I have added comments in the code to explain key decisions and optimizations, particularly around the use of the Trie and MVVM architecture.
+- **Code Comments**: I have added comments in the code to explain key decisions and optimizations, particularly around the use of the Trie and MVI architecture.

 ## How to Run
 1. Clone the repository.